Find alternatives to calling the London Police Service.

 - (519) 858-0954

 - 1 (877) 336-2433 (24-Hour)

 - Zhaawanong – Atlohsa Family Healing Services

 - Zhaawanong offers 24 hour emergency shelter for First Nations women and their children who are at high risk of further abuse in the family home.
 Here we provide a safe and supportive healing environment, as well as intervention and crisis counseling for women and their children.
 Priority to indigenous women and families.

 Please note, people answering these calls may be mandatory reporters, and required to make a report to CPS or law enforcement in certain situations.
 Learn about local mandatory reporter laws here.

 - 1 (866) 299-1011

 Please consider using these alternatives to calling the London Police Service, local law enforcement, or 911 when faced with a situation that calls for de-escalation and/or intervention.
-We can abolish the police by not calling the police.

 We have tried to indicate where police or law enforcement may work with the alternative resources listed; please let us know if you have any concerns about these resources.